mtorpey/journey/final.md

 > _(One blank label)_

 Shuffle the enclosed Event cards into Event deck, without looking at them.
-Destroy all Event and Special Ability cards with a letter "ENV_IRONCURTAIN" on the back.
+Destroy all Event and Special Ability cards with a letter "B" on the back.

 ### Cards to include ###
-- (E) **Rogue State**: Open Envelope ENV_ROGUEREDSTATE.
-Destroy this card.
+- (E) **Rogue State**: Open Envelope D.  Destroy this card.
 - (E) **Exit**: This country leaves the EU.
 Stick a yellow sticker on it.
 If it was already non-EU, choose an EU country to leave.
 - (E) **Brexit**: The UK votes to leave the EU.
 Either put a yellow sticker on it, or ignore the will of the people and take another Event card.
 - (E) **Capitalism is Unfair**: Whoever has fewest destination cards gives one to another player.
 In case of a tie, all tied players do so.

-## Envelope ENV_WPWINS ##
+## Envelope K ##
 ### Instructions sheet ###
 _The Fall of Capitalism_